 On the playground, students are to be respectful of each other and to share the equipment so that all have a chance to play with and on the equipment.
 No jumping from the equipment is permitted.
-Students may not bring equipment from home.

 Discipline

 You, the parents, and we, the staff at Daly Elementary School believe: